Radio-Télévision nationale congolaise: 1960–1971: Radiodiffusion Nationale Congolaise and RTNC

+1972–present: Télé-Zaire, Office Zaïrois de Radiodiffusion et de Télévision, and RTNC

+Members of the Bakolo Miziki dance troupe at the national television studios in 1977.

-RTNC started television broadcasts in Kinshasa on November 24, 1966, three hours a day (7pm to 10pm), on VHF channel 5.
-By the mid-1970s, following the rename of the country to Zaire, the television station was known as Télé-Zaire, and had its broadcasting hours extended (6pm to 11pm weekdays and 10am or 1pm to 11pm weekends).
-A second station in Lubumbashi started in 1967, on channel 9.
+By 1971, following the renaming of the country to Zaire, the television station was known as Télé-Zaire, and had its broadcasting hours extended (6pm to 11pm weekdays and 10am or 1pm to 11pm weekends).
+It was placed under the legal framework governing public enterprises and acquired public-enterprise status.
 Programming was mainly dedicated to news and current affairs topics, with smaller proportions of educational and entertainment programming.
 In preparation for the start of color broadcasts in 1974, Télé-Zaïre received US$1.6 million investments from RCA, which not only saw the implementation of color television, but also increased the facilities in Kinshasa.
+Throughout the 1970s, Télé-Zaïre served educational and training purposes and had considerable influence on Zairian society, although it became increasingly politicized under Mobutu's regime.

+On 24 November 1976, RTNC inaugurated the Cité de la Voix du Zaïre, which served as its headquarters.

-Between 1981 and 1997, it was known as the Office Zaïrois de Radio Télévision (OZRT) at the time of Zaire, it was also the only Zairian agency to broadcast on the airwaves since the 1972 law.
+In 1981, an ordinance transformed Télé-Zaire from a state-owned enterprise into a public institution under the name Zairian Broadcasting and Television Office (Office Zaïrois de Radiodiffusion et de Télévision; OZRT), entrusted with a mission of general interest.
+The reform came amid a political crisis surrounding the legitimacy of the one-party system and the constitutionality of practices carried out in its name.
+OZRT was also the only Zairian agency to broadcast on the airwaves since the 1972 law.
 The station was made available on satellite in the 90s using the Intelsat system to deliver its signals; most relay relay stations in the country's inland were dependent on available power supplies.
 Since political liberalization in the 1990s, other private companies have broadcast audiovisual media.

-It took its current name on May 17, 1997, following the coming to power of the AFDL, the party of President Laurent-Désiré Kabila.
+During the First Congo War, forces of the Alliance of Democratic Forces for the Liberation of Congo (AFDL) seized the broadcaster's facilities as part of their campaign to overthrow Mobutu's government.
+Following Mobutu's removal from power in 1997, the OZRT was renamed Radio-Télévision Nationale Congolaise (RTNC).
+The broadcaster subsequently underwent further institutional changes as the country transitioned toward political pluralism.
+On 3 December 2009, Decree No. 09/62 formally established the RTNC as a sociocultural public institution with legal personality.